CS2613-FA23/explorationactivity1-AlarmWalker/Overview.md

 ### EX4 Accessing tag attributes:

-You can access attributes of a tag using dictionary-like notation.
+You can access attributes of a tag using dictionary-like notation.[1]

 ```python
 tag = soup.find('p')